• HOME

 There are a few stairs to the Dam, but this is not a hard walk.
 Cynthia said that over the ridge, further on the track there were large Kauri, and we could see their tops standing up above the ridge.
 Serious trampers will want to go further on this track, but I enjoyed the one hour walk up the meandering stream to the dam.

-Filed Under: NZ Highlights, Rosemary Neave, Waikato and Bay of Plenty Tagged With: cycling, Hamilton, tramping, Waikato and Bay of Plenty
+Posted in NZ Highlights, Rosemary Neave, Waikato and Bay of Plenty

 Your email address will not be published.
 Required fields are marked *